cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 In other words we create a regular Segment Tree with sum queries over the histogram of the array.
 But instead of creating all $n$ Segment Trees for every possible prefix, we will create one persistent one, that will contain the same information.
 We will start with an empty Segment Tree (all counts will be $0$), and add the elements $a[0]$, $a[1]$, $\dots$, $a[n-1]$ one after each other.
-For each modification we will receive a new root vertex, lets call $root_i$ the root of the Segment Tree after inserting the first $i$ elements of the array $a$.
+For each modification we will receive a new root vertex, let's call $root_i$ the root of the Segment Tree after inserting the first $i$ elements of the array $a$.
 The Segment Tree rooted at $root_i$ will contain the histogram of the prefix $a[0 \dots i-1]$.
 Using this Segment Tree we can find in $O(\log n)$ time the position of the $k$-th element using the same technique discussed in [Counting the number of zeros, searching for the $k$-th zero](data_structures/segment_tree.html#counting-zero-search-kth).